 In this case, it’s from somewhat anonymous designers whose work I edit to fit my brand.
 Even though there’s still some work on my part, it’s still hours saved coming up with ideas on my own.

-If you spend at least $33 (or $19 with this sale) on fonts every month, sign up for Elements right now!
+If you spend at least $33 (or $16.50 if you wanna go yearly) on fonts every month, sign up for Elements right now!
 You’ll save so much money.
 There are thousands and thousands of fonts available for download.

 I’ve even done up a post featuring over 100 script and brush fonts that are available for download.
 Say each one of these fonts costs $15 on average to purchase separately, you’ll save over $1400 just by having an Envato Elements subscription.

 The licensing is easy since you can license by seat.
 In other words, you download it once per machine that you want to install the font on.